• Skip to main content

 Opening a bank account in Mexico

-In general, you can wait till you get to Mexico to open a local bank account.
+You can generally wait until you get to Mexico to open a local bank account.
 Be aware: most banking is still done in person in Mexico.
 So, you’ll have to physically go to a bank to open an account, even with large and popular banks.

-That said, the process to open an account can be fairly straightforward compared with other countries.
+That said, the process of opening an account can be reasonably straightforward compared with other countries.
 You’ll need some simple documents to begin the process, including:

 • ID (like your passport)